kmariappan/strapi-plugin-toolkit/README.md

 ```

 ### Note
-Please look at [strapi-client-js](https://github.com/kmariappan/strapi-client-js) documentation for more filter and populate options until release of this plugin.
+Please look at [strapi-client-js](https://github.com/kmariappan/strapi-client-js) documentation for more filter and populate options until the release of this plugin.

 # Todo

 - Custom target folder for generated files.
-- Custom selection of the contents to generate types or disable.
+- A custom selection of the contents to generate types or disable.
-- Integration between this plugin to [strapi-client-js](https://github.com/kmariappan/strapi-client-js) for generate types on the client side.
+- Integration between this plugin to [strapi-client-js](https://github.com/kmariappan/strapi-client-js) for generating types on the client-side.
 ## Server
-- Provide Entity service to other plugin
+- Provide Entity service to another plugin
 - Query Engine API

 ## Admin